Tools of the Technocracy: #3 Robots, IoT, Automation, Oh my!

 Smart phones, smart TVs, smart homes… What is it that makes a tool “smart” anyways?
 In a general sense “smart” simply means that it can be used against you.
 Why is your phone “smart” but your laptop isn’t?
 It’s because your phone is a surveillance device.
 It provides the system vital functionality that isn’t under your control.

 Is a device or appliance really “yours” if it is constantly working to incriminate you?
 How about if it refuses to work under conditions dictated by others?
-These systems don’t specifically need to be commanded by a malevolent entity, your dishwasher could simply require you to use a smart contract to operate.
+These systems don’t specifically need to be commanded by a malevolent entity, your dishwasher could simply require you to use a smart contract to operate it.
 This smart contract could be fed real time information about water use in your region to ensure it is being rationed correctly.
 Smart contracts can be incredible mechanisms to make systems fair, but their ability to make unjust systems shouldn’t be underestimated.

 Smart contracts define incentive structures, and they can be designed with an incredible amount of precision.
 It is entirely possible for products and services to micro-manage quality or effectiveness relative to your status in the system.
 This means that the most innocuous and fair systems could end up being leveraged against people if the system itself has a flaw.